• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Malvaceae family

-These flowers remind of a mill by their shape, last only one day, but succeed each other throughout the summer.
+These flowers reminiscent of a mill by their shape, last only one day, but succeed each other throughout the summer.

 • THE RHODODENDRON •